-This easy Coconut Flour Pie Crust makes it relatively easy to enjoy gluten free pie that is also low carb.
+This Coconut Flour Pie Crust makes it easy to enjoy a gluten free pie that is also low carb and keto friendly.
 There is even a paleo and vegan option.
 Simply add your favorite sweet or savory fillings.

-And now – just in time for the holiday season – I decided to also tackle a pie crust made with coconut flour.
-It took some experimenting, but it has held up well to a long series of pumpkin pie recipe tests.
+And now for the holiday season I made a flaky pie crust with coconut flour.
+It took some experimenting, but it has held up well during a long series of pumpkin pie recipe tests.

 Making this recipe is super easy - just like a regular crust.
 All you need to do is combine coconut flour, eggs, butter, and a little sea salt.